morelinq/MoreLINQ/README.md

 MoreLINQ can be used in one of two ways.
 The simplest is to just import the `MoreLinq` namespace and all extension methods become instantly available for you to use on the types they extend (typically some instantiation of `IEnumerable<T>`).
-In some very rare instances, however, this cause conflicts with other libraries you may be using that incidentally also extend the same type with an identically named method and signature.
+In some very rare instances, however, doing so can cause conflicts with other libraries you may be using that incidentally also extend the same type with an identically named method and signature.
 This happened with MoreLINQ, for example, when Microsoft .NET Framework 4.0 introduced [`Zip`][netzip] and [MoreLINQ already had one][zip].
 Starting with version 3.0 of MoreLINQ, you can reduce the potential for present (or even future) conflicts by individually importing just the extension methods you need using